microsoft/semantic-kernel/dotnet/src/Connectors/Connectors.Memory.Kusto/README.md

 ### Cosine Similarity
 As of now, cosine similarity is not built-in to Kusto.
-A function to calculate cosine similarity is automatically added to the Kusto database when the first collection is created.
+A function to calculate cosine similarity is automatically added to the Kusto database during first search operation.
-This function (`series_cosine_similarity_fl`) is not removed.
+This function (`series_cosine_similarity_fl`) is not removed automatically.
 You might want to delete it manually if you stop using the Kusto database as a semantic memory store.
 If you want to delete the function, you can do it manually using the Kusto explorer.
 The function is called `series_cosine_similarity_fl` and is located in the `Functions` folder of the database.